ceph/ceph/doc/rados/operations/crush-map-edits.rst

 	}

-``ruleset``
+``id``

 :Description: A unique whole number for identifying the rule.
-The name ``ruleset``
-              is a carry-over from the past, when it was possible to have multiple CRUSH rules per pool.

 :Purpose: A component of the rule mask.
 :Type: Integer